Spektr

 Spektr (Спектр; Spectrum) (TKM-O, 77KSO, 11F77O) was the fifth module of the Mir Space Station.
-The module was designed for remote observation of Earth's environment and contained atmospheric and surface research equipment.
-Spektr also had four solar arrays which generated about half of the station's electrical power.
+It was designed for remote observation of Earth's environment and contained atmospheric and surface research equipment.
+Spektr had four solar arrays which generated about half of the station's electrical power.
+In 1997, Spektr was damaged when a Progress hit the module, forcing its closure.